-The CAA’s guidance on the regulatory process for changing the notified airspace design and planned and permanent redistribution of air traffic is detailed within CAP1616.
+The CAA’s guidance on the regulatory process for changing the notified airspace design is detailed within CAP1616.
 This guidance was first published in December 2017.
 Three administrative updates have followed since then with the fourth edition of the CAP published in March 2021.

-On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation (see paragraph 36).
+On first publication, the CAA committed to undertake a review of CAP1616 process in 2021, three years after its implementation.

 The CAA has completed a full review of CAP1616, with version 5 of CAP1616 published in Autumn 2023.
 To access the revised documents and for more detailed information on the improvements that have been made, please see our Airspace Change Process webpage.